atlarge-research/continuum/README.md

 2. **Infrastructure execution:** The provider creates the requested infrastructure with virtual machines and networks.
 3. **Software configuration:** Selected software installation scripts are configured and loaded using Ansible.
 4. **Software execution:** Ansible playbooks are executed, installing and configuring software for operating services and resource managers on each machine.
-5. **Benchmark configuration** A user-defined benchmark is configured and prepared.
+5. **Benchmark configuration:** A user-defined benchmark is configured and prepared.
 6. **Benchmark execution:** Containerized applications are executed directly (via Docker or Containerd) or via a resource manager (Kubernetes, KubeEdge, etc.).
 Key metrics are captured, processed, and presented to the user.

 ## Repository Structure